-- For a list of lenders participating in the Paycheck Protection Program, the Small Business Administration has released a guide, organized by state.
+- For a list of lenders participating in the Paycheck Protection Program, the Small Business Administration has released an online tool to find a lender near you.

 - Business Counseling Services for Small Businesses: Oregon’s Small Business Development Centers and Women’s Business Center provide mentorship, guidance and expertise to small businesses.
 The stimulus provided these centers with increased resources and training to address COVID-19 related questions.
 Portland’s Small Business Development Center is operated by Portland Community College and Mercy Corps operates Oregon’s only Women’s Business Center.

 - Work Share program: The Oregon Employment Department’s Work Share program may be able to help you prevent layoffs by providing partial Unemployment Insurance benefits to supplement workers’ reduced wages as their hours are reduced.

 - Rapid Response Services: Oregon’s Higher Education Coordinating Commission provides rapid response services for employers to assist with the development and implementation of a strategy to help affected workers to return to work as quickly as possible.